 What are opioids?

-Scroll through Johns Hopkins University's definitions below.
+Scroll through Johns Hopkins University's definitions linked in the image below.

 What causes opioid addiction, and why is it so tough to combat?

 The American Nurses Association states that "[dealing] with opioid addiction is one of the most significant issues the U.S. health system faces today."
 They designed a series of resources, including best practices, information about the role of ineffective pain management in fueling the opioid epidemic, and proposals for how the situation can be improved on a national level, all of which can be found here.

 The Opioid Crisis in the News